MarkRathbone/Generations/README.md

 primenumbers.py: A pythong challenge lab to make a script that calculates prime numbers between 2 listed integers and writes results to results.txt

 lambda_function.py: The python script from the lambda challenge lab.
 Lambda function to print the length of the .txt file in my bucket.

+Other stuff: I also created https://markrathbonetwo.github.io/ in order to learn Github actions without effecting my own personal website in the mean time.